California Health Sciences University College of Osteopathic Medicine

 - Total enrollment affiliate institutions: 250

 The CHSU-COM curriculum is a 4-year, full-time program leading to the degree of Doctor of Osteopathic Medicine (DO).
 The COM will utilize a modified two-pass systems-based curricular model for learning in years one and two to improve knowledge, retention, and performance.
 This model integrates:

 • Holographic Anatomy in collaboration with Case Western Reserve University School of Medicine

 Medical knowledge, osteopathic manipulative medicine, clinical skills, nutrition as medicine and patient-centered care are also components of this unique curricular model.

-Team-Based Learning (TBL) is one of the facilitated, small group methods for teaching during the first two years of the curriculum, supplemented with clinical skills, labs, simulation, standardized patient encounters, team projects, independent study, inter-professional collaboration, community outreach and service learning.
+Team-Based Learning (TBL) is one of the facilitated, small group methods for teaching during the first two years of the curriculum, supplemented with clinical skills, labs, simulation, standardized patient encounters, team projects, independent study, inter-professional collaboration, community outreach, medical spanish and service learning.

 There are 9 hospital systems within an hours drive and physicians from all of these are supporting the development of clerkship opportunities.
 Students will rotate through clerkships in the following areas:

 • Additional Primary Care Clerkships